 If you have a food allergy, you may wonder about the likelihood of passing it on to your children.
 The thought of common foods like tree nuts, milk, or eggs triggering life-threatening reactions can be frightening for both you and your loved ones.

 So, what exactly causes food allergies?
-Are they mainly influenced by genetics, or are environmental factors to blame?
-Moreover, is there a way to prevent the development of food allergies?
+Are they mainly influenced by genetics or are environmental factors to blame?
+Moreover, is there a way to prevent food allergies?

 If you’re living with a food allergy, it’s natural to question whether your child may develop one as well.
 Additionally, you might wonder if siblings of children with food allergies are more likely to share the same allergy.